GuoweiaaZhang/DDDG/README.md

 # 📄 Citation

-If you use this code in your research or find it helpful, please consider citing our work:
+You're warmly welcome to cite our work if you find it useful — we truly appreciate it!

 ```bibtex
 @article{zhang2025dual,